code4recovery/12-step-meeting-list-feedback-enhancement/README.txt

 1. screenshot-4.png.
 Example of an enhanced 'Meeting Change Request' feedback email.

 == Changelog ==

+= 1.0.1 =
+* Added version check of '12 Step Meeting List' plugin during Activation.
+If version number is less than 3.12 Activation will fail.

 = 1.0 =
 * Initial release to WordPress SVN repository.